jhowardx104/PythonLearningProjects/courses/AIPromptEngineeringForProgrammers/README.md

   - Example: What is networking?
 Provide references to books that will help me learn more about it.

 ### General Tips

+#### Context

+- The AI only knows as much as you provide.
+- You can fine tune the response by giving it as much info as possible.

+#### Give Examples

+- If you want it to generate something, providing examples to the AI will help format its output.

+#### Summarize

+- The AI has a memory of your entire conversation.
+This allows it to remember things you told it in the past.
+- You can use this to summarize what you've been working on.
+- Example: Based on our conversation, what are 5 key takeaways?

+#### Elaborate

+- Like in a real conversation, you can ask the AI to elaborate on certain things to dive deeper on a topic.